 Eat a fish braai

 Okay, I know this has nothing to do with Spain or Mallorca.
 But we enjoyed a yummy fish braai dinner while there.
-Sis-in-law made it for us topped with a yummy garlic cheese sauce.
+Sis-in-law is South African and made it for us topped with a yummy garlic cheese sauce.
 Fish and cheese, a combination that can never go wrong!
 Yummy yummy!